Jack-Works/matrix-js-sdk-type/README.md

-this package is generated from the `matrix-js-sdk` code base by `generate-matrix-js-sdk-type`.
+this package is generated from the `matrix-js-sdk` code base by [generate-matrix-js-sdk-type](https://github.com/Jack-Works/generate-matrix-js-sdk-type).

 Please don't modify any file by hand in the `dts` folder.